jjovelc/JovelJ_JovelJ_workshops/scRNAseq_2024/scVelo_blog/RNAvelocity.md

 <img src="figures/scvelo_pbmc_velocity_stream_cell_types_defaults.png" alt="celltypist clusters + scVelo 2" width="500">

 Figure 5.
-Cell types as defined by celltypist including scVelo trajectories, smaller font.
+Cell types as defined by celltypist including scVelo trajectories, smaller font (size=6).

 It is also possible to adjust the transparency of the plot to improve readability.